 Vienna to Salzburg tour

 There are a number of options for a Salzburg day tour from Vienna.
 Some go straight to Salzburg and include The Sound of Music filming locations, while others stop in the Salzkammergut Lake District on the way.
+Here’s a great description of a day trip from Vienna to Salzburg including both the movie locations and a stop in St Gilgen on Lake Wolfgang.
 Prices start at just over €100.

 Vienna to Budapest day trip